wpendl99/.github/profile/javascript/startUpJavascript/startUpJavascript.md

 Now that you have learned how to make an application interactive, it is time to add some JavaScript to your start up application.
 The main thing you should focus on in this deliverable is making your application minimally viable.
 The application doesn't have to do everything it will do once you are done, but it should be completely usable to some extent at this point.

 You must use the same start up GitHub repository that you created with your earlier start up deliverables.
 Update the README.md file with things that you learn as you work on your start up.
 As you make changes to your HTML, CSS, and JavaScript commit those changes and push them to GitHub.
 You will need at least four commits to get full credit, but in reality you should have many more than that.
-If you are using pair programming then your commit history should reflect contributions from all contributing peers.

 Leverage what Simon teaches in order to learn how to read login information, represent database data, and save and display data in `localstorage` between pages and browser sessions.